 - Give baby plenty of propped-up sitting time and tummy time.

-- Help the baby discovers cause and effect by placing a toy that makes noise when squeezed (like Sofie la giraffe teether) in her hand.
+- Help your baby discover cause-and-effect by placing a toy that makes noise when squeezed (like Sofie la giraffe teether) in her hand.
 Squeeze it for her and watch her reaction.
 She’ll soon be squeezing herself in an attempt to make the noise.

 - Be creative in making different noises to your baby.
-Gurgle, blow bubbles, make raspberries, puff your mouth, whistle, make teeth noises, and so on.
+Gurgle, blow bubbles, blow raspberries, puff your mouth, whistle, make teeth noises, and so on.